antoinevanluchem/app-with-application-loading-status/README.md

+# Code Review

+## Reviewer Note
+> Hello Student!
+>
+> An awesome job was done with this project.
+Everything works and looks just as expected.
+>
+> ✅ Custom attributes have been applied to the custom button.
+>
+> ✅ The custom button is perfectly implemented and the animation is great.
+The message changes when the user clicks on the download button after selecting an option and he constantly receives good feedback while the file is downloading.
+>
+> ✅ If the user clicks on the download button without making a selection, an informative Toast is shown.
+>
+> ✅ The notification gives the needed information and a button to take the user to the detail screen has been included.
+>
+> ✅ The detail screen contains the name of the file downloaded and informs the user about its status.
+>
+> ✅ The animation using MotionLayout has also been correctly implemented.
+>
+>Now, you can continue with the lessons, and please, keep working like this!
+>

+## General
+✅ Code compiles and runs without errors
+> Correctly cloned from Github and running perfectly on a device.
+>

+## Custom View
+✅ Customize and display of information using canvas with desired color and style
+> A custom button has been created by extending View and custom attributes have been assigned to it.

+✅ Animate UI elements with property animations to provide users with visual feedback in an Android app
+> Background, text, and circle are correctly animated by changing width, text, and color using [ValueAnimator](https://developer.android.com/reference/android/animation/ValueAnimator).
+> Additional resources for your knowledge: [Custom view from scratch](https://medium.com/revolut/custom-view-from-scratch-part-i-931178481903).

+## Notifications
+✅ Add custom functionality to the notifications
+> As seen in the image above, the notification contains a button that takes the user to the detail screen, and custom values are passed to the details screen as seen below.
+>
+✅ Send contextual messages using notifications to keep users informed
+> Both, Toast and notifications are being displayed to the user.
+> Toast is being used to display a message to the user if he clicks on the download button without having made a previous selection.
+> Additional resources for you knowledge: [How to add custom styled Toast](https://www.geeksforgeeks.org/how-to-add-a-custom-styled-toast-in-android-using-kotlin/), [all about notifications in android](https://www.geeksforgeeks.org/how-to-add-a-custom-styled-toast-in-android-using-kotlin/).

+## MotionLayout
+✅ use declarative XML with `MotionLayout` to coordinate animations across multiple views
+> MotionLayout is the new layout in Android, to create amazing interactive animations, as you have done here. 👏
+> In [this article](https://medium.com/google-developers/introduction-to-motionlayout-part-i-29208674b10d) you will find more detailed information about what you can do using MotionLayout.

 # LoadApp

 In this project students will create an app to download a file from Internet by clicking on a custom-built button where: